gxsshallot/react-native-full-image-picker/README.md

 `options` is a object with these settings:

 * `callback: (data: any[]) => void`: Callback method with photo or video array.
 Do not use `Alert` in it.
 * `maxSize?: number`: The maximum number of photo count.
-Valid in camera or video.
+Valid in camera or photo library.
 * `sideType?: RNCamera.Constants.Type`: Side of camera, back or front.
 Valid in camera or video.
 * `flashMode?: RNCamera.Constants.FlashMode`: Flash mode.
 Valid in camera or video.